 - The MCC monitors these third-party websites to ensure that they do not contain actual MCC examination content.

 - It is illegal for any test preparation service or program to use, disclose, distribute, or solicit content from candidates, or to otherwise provide access to questions or answers from actual MCC examinations.
-The MCC reserves the right to pursue action if there is evidence that you enrolled in.
+The MCC reserves the right to pursue action if there is evidence that you enrolled in, participated in, or used any test preparation program or service that used MCC content.